-(1) Graduation Criteria for Level 3 Diploma program, undergraduate, master, and doctoral students are determined as follows.
+(1) Graduation Criteria for the diploma, bachelor's, master's, and doctoral students are determined as follows.

 Table 4.
-Graduation Criteria Program Required Minimum ProTEFL Note
+Graduation Criteria

-Completion (Credits) IPK Score

-Diploma 110 2,50 400 Score D is 10%

-Undergraduate 144 2,50 425 maximum with no

-score E

-Master 40 3,00 450 The maximum

-lowest score C on

-a course

-Doctoral 50 3,25 475 The lowest score is

-В
+Program Required Completion (Credits) Minimu m IPK ProTEF L Score Note Diploma 110 2.50 400 Score D is 10% Bachelor's 144 2.50 425 maximum with no score E Profession 24 3.00 - The maximum lowest score C on a course Master's 40 3.00 450 The maximum lowest score C on a course Doctoral 50 3.25 475 The lowest score is B

-- (2) Students of English Language Study Program and English Literature Study Program of the Bachelor Program must have a ProTEFL score or its equivalent of at least 500 (five hundred). - (3) Students of the English Language Study Program of the Graduate School must have a ProTEFL score or its equivalent of at least 550 (five hundred and fifty). - (4) Provisions regarding the ProTEFL score or its equivalent as referred to in paragraph (1) apply to students of Academic Year 2013 (two thousand and thirteen) and the next class. - (5) The minimum score of ProTEFL or its equivalent for undergraduate students from Year 2010 to 2012 is 400 (four hundred); 425 (four hundred twenty five) is for graduate students before Year 2013 is, and 450 (four hundred fifty) is for students of Doctoral Degree before 2013. - (6) A recognized ProTEFL English Language Proficiency Test is the one held by the YSU Language Training Center (P2B). - (7) The equivalent of the results of ProTEFL English Language Proficiency test and other tests are regulated in the Rector Regulations.
+- (2) Students of English Language Study Program and English Literature Study Program of the Bachelor's Program must have a ProTEFL score or its equivalent of at least 500 (five hundred). - (3) Students of the English Language Study Program of the Graduate School must have a ProTEFL score or its equivalent of at least 550 (five hundred and fifty). - (4) Provisions regarding the ProTEFL score or its equivalent as referred to in paragraph (1) apply to students of Academic Year 2013 (two thousand and thirteen) and the next classes. - (5) The minimum score of ProTEFL or its equivalent for bachelor's students from Year 2010 to 2012 is 400 (four hundred); 425 (four hundred twenty five) is for master's students before Year 2013 is, and 450 (four hundred fifty) is for students of Doctoral Degree before 2013. - (6) A recognized ProTEFL English Language Proficiency Test is the one held by the YSU Language Training Center (P2B).